Space colonization: Beyond the Solar System

+Intergalactic travel

+The distances between galaxies are on the order of a million times farther than those between the stars, and thus intergalactic colonization would involve voyages of millions of years via special self-sustaining methods.

 Implementation

-Building colonies in space would require access to water, food, space, people, construction materials, energy, transportation, communications, life support, simulated gravity, radiation protection and capital investment.
+Building colonies in space would require access to water, food, space, people, construction materials, energy, transportation, communications, life support, simulated gravity, radiation protection, migration, governance and capital investment.
 It is likely the colonies would be located near the necessary physical resources.
 The practice of space architecture seeks to transform spaceflight from a heroic test of human endurance to a normality within the bounds of comfortable experience.
 As is true of other frontier-opening endeavors, the capital investment necessary for space colonization would probably come from governments, an argument made by John Hickman and Neil deGrasse Tyson.

 Life support

 In space settlements, a life support system must recycle or import all the nutrients without "crashing."
 The closest terrestrial analogue to space life support is possibly that of a nuclear submarine.
 Nuclear submarines use mechanical life support systems to support humans for months without surfacing, and this same basic technology could presumably be employed for space use.
 However, nuclear submarines run "open loop"—extracting oxygen from seawater, and typically dumping carbon dioxide overboard, although they recycle existing oxygen.
 Another commonly proposed life-support system is a closed ecological system such as Biosphere 2.